-§ 27-20-6 Rates charged subscribers Reserves Hearing by director.
-[Effective until January 1, 2017.].
+§ 27-20-6.
+Rates charged subscribers Reserves Hearing by commissioner.

-(c) Procedures: At any hearing held under this section, the applicant shall be required to establish that the rates proposed to be charged are consistent with the proper conduct of its business and with the interest of the public.
+(1) The applicant shall be required to establish that the rates proposed to be charged are consistent with the proper conduct of its business and with the interest of the public.

 (P.L.
 1945, ch.
 1598, § 3; G.L.
 1956, § 27-20-6; P.L.
 1969, ch.
 33, § 2; P.L.
 1970, ch.
 53, § 1; P.L.
 1976, ch.
 156, § 2; P.L.
 1991, ch.
 93, § 2; P.L.
 1991, ch.
 192, § 2; P.L.
 2000, ch.
 200, § 21; P.L.
 2000, ch.
 229, § 21; P.L.
 2005, ch.
 43, § 3; P.L.
 2005, ch.
 86, § 3; P.L.
 2016, ch.
 145, § 2; P.L.
 2016, ch.
 156, § 2.)